Aizistral-Studios/ForgeWorkspaceSetup/README.md

 ## Extended Example Mod:

 - Includes simple implementation of grimmix controller;
-- Uses `IConfigBuildingEvent` to generate its mixin configuration at runtime.
-Alongside demonstrates how wildcards can be used when specifying mixin classes, and how `@MIXIN_REFMAP@` token can be used, which is replaced with actual refmap name as specified in `gradle.properties` when building modfile.
+- Uses `IConfigBuildingEvent` to generate its mixin configurations at runtime.
+Alongside demonstrates how wildcards can be used when specifying mixin classes, and how `@MIXIN_REFMAP@` token can be used, which is replaced with actual refmap name as specified in `gradle.properties` when building modfile;
+- Contains an example of both core- and mod-targeting mixins;
 - Uses `@AnnotationConfig` to create mod's config file.

 ## Short Setup Guide: